-&lt;sup>13 Article 2(2)(8) of Regulation (EU) No 536/2014
+14 Article 2(2)(8) of Regulation (EU) No 536/2014

-https://ec.europa.eu/health/sites/health/files/files/eudralex/vol-10/2017\06\28\recommendation\on\axmps.pdf
+15https://ec.europa.eu/health/sites/health/files/files/eudralex/vol-10/2017_06_28_recommendation_on_axmps.pdf administration/exposure of the investigational medicinal product has finished?

-Recital 53 of Regulation (EU) No 536/2014
+16 Recital 53 of Regulation (EU) No 536/2014

-- 57. If the study fulfils the criteria of a clinical trial, and is not a non-interventional study, Regulation (EU) No 536/2014 applies.
-When assessing whether the study shall be considered as a clinical trial or not, a reference should be made to the algorithm in Annex I. - 58.
-In these cases, since the administration of the medicinal product is finished by the time the trial starts, certain rules relating to the IMP (e.g. on labelling) would not be applicable. - 59.
-In these trials and in particular, when the medicinal product had not been administered in the context of a clinical trial and therefore in accordance with good clinical practice, additional design considerations ensuring data robustness is especially important. - 60.
+- 54. Answer: Yes.
+The start of a clinical trial is defined in Article 2(25) of Regulation (EU) No 536/2014 (see also Q&A 10.1).
+Normally, it is the first act of recruitment of a potential subject, unless otherwise defined in the Protocol.
+It cannot be excluded, however, that a protocol will set the start of clinical study after the exposure to the investigational medicinal product has finished (eg. clinical study that starts after the administration of an ATMP to investigate long term efficacy and safety; follow-up for late onset side-effects of oncological treatments; or a clinical study comparing response in patient populations on different prior treatment regimes). - 55.
+If the study fulfils the criteria of a clinical trial, and is not a non-interventional study, Regulation (EU) No 536/2014 applies.
+When assessing whether the study shall be considered as a clinical trial or not, a reference should be made to the algorithm in Annex I. - 56.
+In these cases, since the administration of the medicinal product is finished by the time the trial starts, certain rules relating to the IMP (e.g. on labelling) would not be applicable. - 57.
+In these trials and in particular, when the medicinal product had not been administered in the context of a clinical trial and therefore in accordance with good clinical practice, additional design considerations ensuring data robustness is especially important. - 58.
 In studies when IMP exposure have started before authorization and trial start, the protocol needs to describe particularities for the sponsor in terms of recording study start.

-1.17 Question: Which principles of Good Laboratory Practice (GLP) need to be taken into account in clinical trials?
+1.19 Question: Which principles of Good Laboratory Practice (GLP) need to be taken into account in clinical trials?